2018CS303/assignments-adishegde/Assignment2_1.md

 dropdown menu that appears next to `Credentials` label.
 - Now the private repository can be used with Jenkins like any other repository.

-In this case I've used a basic shell script to test a simple addition program.

 ## Using Git SCM Poll
 (The previous project has been used here)